-Does “time of month” have you down?
-Keep moving throughout the month with these tips on PMS relief for active women and discover some new ideas for relief
+Does that “time of month” get you down?
+Keep moving throughout the month with these tips on PMS relief for active women

 I know for me personally PMS and the first few days of my period are very difficult to stay active: my quality of sleep suffers, I get very sleepy, I have very low energy, my cravings are through the roof, and my strength is noticeably reduced.